 An irregular supply of water may stress plants, causing them to form small, individual florets with a bitter taste.

-In the worst case scenario, buttoned plants may bolt, first flowering, and then going to seed.
+In the worst case scenario, buttoned plants may bolt, first flowering, and then bolting and going to seed.

 3. Temperature Extremes